About the Fund

 The Impact-Linked Finance Fund provides finance to high-impact enterprises and directly rewards these for positive outcomes generated through their business activities.
-It was established by Roots of Impact and iGravity in order to pool their know-how and activities for implementing scalable Impact-Linked Finance programs and facilities.
+It was established by Roots of Impact and iGravity in order to pool their know-how and activities for implementing scalable Impact-Linked Funds.

 The Fund, set up as a Dutch foundation, is acting as a capital provider and knowledge hub for the practice of Impact-Linked Finance.
 We also advocate for embedding impact-related principles and terms in other areas of business, policy and finance.